89netraM/TicTacToeGame/README.md

 Play TicTacToe against other people or against other programs.
 Or why not have two programs face off against each other?

+## Download

+Head over to the ["Releases" section](https://github.com/89netraM/TicTacToeGame/releases) to download the latest compiled version for either Windows or Linux.

 ## Usage

 ### Arguments